Mpprobst/multi-agent-rl/README.md

 ## Using this repo
 A simple scenario can be run by entering the command `python controller.py` which will run in default settings.
 There are more parameters that can be used to modify the test that you want to run.
 Enter `python controller.py --help` for more info on those parameters.

+## Video Presentation
+This is a video presenting our findings.

 [Video Presentation](https://www.youtube.com/watch?v=YghnwiX2x-8&feature=emb_title)